 Pathak earned the award due to the quality of her research proposal, her academic standing, and references she received both from professors at Louisiana Tech and senior scientists at the Jefferson Lab.

 Beminiwattha, says that the fellowship illustrates Pathak’s commitment to the success of studies at the lab.
-“Devaki is a smart student who has already contributed, designing experiments at Jefferson Lab over the last three years, and she has worked very hard to earn this fellowship.”
+“Devika is a smart student who has already contributed, designing experiments at Jefferson Lab over the last three years, and she has worked very hard to earn this fellowship.”